Bowring Park bridge gets heritage status, as St. John's looks for revitalization cash | CBC News

 "As well, I understand there's then the opportunity to get funding from the federal government to assist with the revitalization of the bridge."

-At a council meeting in January, Deputy Mayor Sheilagh O'Leary said she had discussions with Arup Group — the company that Uve Arup started in 1946 — to contribute to the project.
+At a council meeting in January, Deputy Mayor Sheilagh O'Leary said she had discussions with Arup Group — the company that Ove Arup started in 1946 — to contribute to the project.

 The bridge has some cracks in the concrete, as well as graffiti on each end.
-It also has a modern metal hand railing, quite different than the one originally designed by Arup.
+It also has a modern metal hand railing, quite different from the one originally designed by Arup.

 The bridge was commissioned in the late 1950s, to be funded by the Canadian National Railway.